Wednesday, November 22, 2023

 ENDNOTES FOR THE CIRCUMSPECT

 This Ποίημα is by St. Gerasimos of Little Anne Skete and is available online at (among other sites) https://www.proseyxi.com.
-I thank Zoilus for his invaluable vetting of the Greek and my eagle-eyed Aeteia, the Lawfully Wedded, for proofing the English with her incisive insights.
+I thank Zoilus for his invaluable vetting of the Greek and thank my eagle-eyed Aeteia, my lawfully wedded, for proofing the English with her incisive insights.
 Maleví is pronounced roughly mah-leh-VEE.
 The reader is directed to John Sanidopoulos' Mystagogy Resource Center for a quick background on this amazing icon.
 The very fortunate may refer to Mother Nectaria's book, Evlogeite: A Pilgrim's Guide to Greece for her discussion of the same.

 Ode I.